CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-2.md

 1. Once in the open folder pane, navigate to `C:\enterprise-agent-code-files` and click on select folder.

-1. Once opened, a pop up window will be opened, click on **Yes, I trust authors** option.
+1. Once opened, a popup window will be opened, click on **Yes, I trust authors** option.

    ![](./media/ss-126.png)